 We understand there is a lot of uncertainty and concern among our graduate students.
 We want to reassure all our students that we are here to support you as we travel this unchartered territory together.

-If you have questions, you can contact the Math Graduate Office via email.
+Please contact the Math Graduate Office via email for any questions.

 Associate Dean, Graduate Studies